 Sustainable Campus Walking Tour

-Robertson Hall, built in 1969, was the first building selected as part of an ongoing and expansive energy retrofit program.
-The building’s lighting, mechanical systems and water systems were improved, resulting in significant energy reductions and associated cost savings.
-Adjacent to Robertson Hall, Parking Lot 9 houses sustainable transport options such as secure bike storage, a student car share program and an electric vehicle charging station.
+Pigiarvik (formerly known as Robertson Hall), which was built in 1969, was the first building selected as part of Carleton University’s ongoing and expansive energy retrofit program.
+The building’s lighting, mechanical systems, and water systems were improved, resulting in significant energy reductions and associated cost savings.
+Located adjacent to Pigiarvik, Parking Lot 9 features sustainable transport options such as secure bike storage, a student car share program, and an electric vehicle charging station.

-Richcraft Hall, previously called River Building, was constructed in 2012, is located alongside the scenic Rideau River and has been awarded a four Green Globes rating for building sustainability.
-The building itself features an accessible green roof with native and drought resistant planting, highly efficient passive solar lighting through the use of skylights and curtain wall systems, low-flow water-saving fixtures in washrooms and a spectacular three-story living green “bio” wall.
+Richcraft Hall, previously called River Building, was constructed in 2012 and is located alongside the scenic Rideau River.
+It has been awarded a four Green Globes rating for building sustainability.
+The building features an accessible green roof with native and drought-resistant planting, highly efficient passive solar lighting through the use of skylights and curtain wall systems, low-flow water-saving fixtures in washrooms, and a spectacular three-story living green “bio” wall.

-The Herzberg Laboratories Addition is home to the departments of Earth Sciences, Environmental Sciences, and the Integrated Science Program.
-The Herzberg Laboratories Addition has been awarded a four Green Globes rating for building sustainability.
-The Herzberg addition is at least 30 percent more efficient in energy use than the National Energy Code.
-Building materials with recycled content were used in the construction and chemically inert materials such as carpets and paints were used throughout.
+The Herzberg Laboratories Addition, which is home to the departments of Earth Sciences, Environmental Sciences, and the Integrated Science Program, has been awarded a four Green Globes rating for building sustainability.
+It is at least 30 percent more energy-efficient than the National Energy Code, and features building materials with recycled content as well as chemically inert materials such as carpets and paints throughout the building.

 The C-Rise House

-The Carleton Research and Innovation in Sustainable Energy (C-RISE) house makes use of solar thermal energy, seasonal thermal storage and provides a test bed for various innovative concepts with the aim of reducing overall energy demands.
+The Carleton Research and Innovation in Sustainable Energy (C-RISE) house uses solar thermal energy and seasonal thermal storage to serve as a test bed for various innovative concepts aimed at reducing overall energy demands.
 This is the newest building on campus with a sustainability focus and acts as a living lab for finding ways to reduce energy consumption in the residential sector.